-Central Haven Special Care Home is a small, close-knit community with 60 Residents, 50 caring staff and over 30 dedicated volunteers.
-Next door, Central Place offers 26 independent living suites for members of the Saskatoon community.
+Central Haven Special Care Home is a small, close-knit community with 60 Residents, 50 caring staff and many dedicated volunteers.

 At Central Haven, the Resident always comes first; we believe Elder-directed care is essential for a good quality of life.
 Our Resident and family councils meet on a regular basis in order to offer support, communication, education, and advocacy by giving members the ability to address overall community concerns and projects.